 You may be able to request a verification phone call instead (it’s worked for me on occasion when the text failed,) but not all services provide this option.
 Such calls could also have the same issue if the company decides to block virtual numbers with those as well, so it’s not a guaranteed workaround.

 Getting Updates from Airlines

 I always enter my Google Voice number when booking plane tickets, since many carriers will text updates on flight delays or cancelations.
-As long as I’ve got Wi-fi or cell data, they’ll pop up as if they’re a standard SMS, and I’ll know immediately.
+As long as I’ve got Wi-Fi or cell data, they’ll pop up as if they’re a standard SMS, and I’ll know what’s happening immediately.

 Free Phone Calls to North America